All Episodes

 From this Atlantic article, quote, Lee's cruelty as a slave master was not confirmed to physical punishment.

-In reading The Man, the historian Elizabeth Brown Pryor's Portrait of Lee through his writings, Pryor writes that Lee ruptured the Washington and Custis tradition of respecting slave families by hiring them off to other plantations, and that, quote, by 1860 he'd broken up every family but one on the estate, some of whom had been together since Mount Vernon days.
+In reading the man, the historian Elizabeth Brown Pryor's portrait of Lee through his writings, Pryor writes that Lee ruptured the Washington and Custis tradition of respecting slave families by hiring them off to other plantations, and that, quote, by 1860, he'd broken up every family but one on the estate, some of whom had been together since Mount Vernon days.

-The separation of slave families was one of the most unfathomably devastating aspects of slavery, and Pryor wrote that Lee's slaves regarded him as quote, the worst man I ever see.
+The separation of slave families was one of the most unfathomably devastating aspects of slavery.

 And that's not all.

-When Lee was in charge of the Army of Northern Virginia, they invaded Pennsylvania and quote, enslaved free black Americans and brought them back to the South as property.
+When Lee was in charge of the Army of Northern Virginia, they invaded Pennsylvania and, quote, enslaved free black Americans and brought them back to the South as property.

 Pryor writes that, quote, evidence links virtually every infantry and cavalry unit in Lee's army to the abduction of free black Americans with the activity under the supervision of senior officers.

-Robert E. Lee is at best a horrible piece of shit, and Alex is not defending him because he's good at battle strategy.
+And Alex is not defending him because he's good at battle strategy.

 It's because he was the commander of a racist army that tried to overthrow the American government because they couldn't own people anymore.

-And fuck Alex Jones, too.
+Fuck him and fuck Alex Jones too.

 This is ridiculous.